Radon Testing & Inspection

-Northbank Home Inspection offers certified radon testing and inspection for Vancouver, WA and the Southwest Washington area that follows the Environmental Protection Agency’s guidelines for radon testing.
+Northbank Home Inspection offers certified radon testing for Vancouver, WA and Portland, OR areas that follows the Environmental Protection Agency’s guidelines for radon testing.

 What to expect in a radon test and inspection from Northbank:

 - Continuous electronic monitoring of the indoor air for an EPA standard minimum of two days; can be up to seven days;